 Nestled under a steaming volcano at the edge of picturesque Lake Villarrica, this town offers plenty to do for both the active traveler and those in need of some relaxation.

 After your adventures, you can relax in one of the area’s many hot springs, catch some zzz’s at the beach.
 In town, you can indulge yourself in the many wonderful cafes and restaurants or browse the many shops selling ice cream, chocolates and souvenirs.

-Despite the growing number of tourists, Pucón still retains its small town charm.
+Despite the growing number of tourists, Pucón still retains its small-town charm.
 It is one of the places where you may stay longer than expected.

-Things To Do in Púcon
+Things To Do in Pucón

 - Volcan Villarrica 2860m: The climb up one of Chile’s most active volcano is one of the most popular activities in Pucón and is well with the effort.
 It is a full day climb and views at the top are incredible.
 Before you head down, gaze into smoky bubbling crater at the top.So, grab your crampons and ice axe and get ready for an adventure to remember.
 Tours and equipment can be arranged at any travel agency in town.
-Pleased be advised, the last eruption was in March of 2015, climbing trips may be suspended depending on the ever-changing conditions on the volcano.
+Please be advised, the last eruption was in March of 2015, climbing trips may be suspended depending on the ever-changing conditions on the volcano.

-- Huerquehue National Park: Hop on a bus out of town to Huerquehue National Park where there are many self guided trails for a nice day hike.
+- Huerquehue National Park: Hop on a bus out of town to Huerquehue National Park where there are many self-guided trails for a nice day hike.
 The paths are very well marked.
 A recommended route is the Los Lagos Trail which will take you around a few small lakes, a waterfall and a mirador.
 There are many nice spots for a picnic and it is possible to watch for birds as well.

-- Rafting, River Boarding and Canoeing: Trancura, Trancura Bajo and Trancura Alto rivers surrounding Pucón have world class rapids from class I-V. Equipment and guides are top notch for whitewater rafting and many agencies offer trips.
+- Rafting, River Boarding and Canoeing: Trancura, Trancura Bajo and Trancura Alto rivers surrounding Pucón have world-class rapids from class I-V. Equipment and guides are top-notch for whitewater rafting and many agencies offer trips.
 You can try whitewater river boarding on a modified biggie board on class I-III rapids.
 Wetsuit and river board will be provided.
 You can rent a canoe by the hour or full day and paddle on Lake Villarrica.

 - Biking: Good quality mountain bikes can be rented all over town and there are many different routes to take.
 Grab a map from your hostel or the local tourist agency in town.
 Caburgua Lake and the Ojos de Caburgua Loop are recommended.
 It is also possible to bike to the hot springs outside of town.

-- Skiing and Snowboarding: If you are here in the winter months between June and October, the slopes outside Pucón is a world class destination for winter fun.
+- Skiing and Snowboarding: If you are here in the winter months between June and October, the slopes outside Pucón is a world-class destination for winter fun.
 Villarrica Volcano offers 20 runs ranging in difficulty from beginner to advanced with good infrastructure.
 You can rent equipment on site.

-- Checkout the Cafes and Bakeries: Pucón is well known for its bright and comfortable cafes and bakeries making fresh homemade delights from cakes to chocolates to pies.
+- Check out the Cafes and Bakeries: Pucón is well known for its bright and comfortable cafes and bakeries making fresh homemade delights from cakes to chocolates to pies.
 You can easily spend a good part of the day cafe hopping around town.
 Some of them have decent wifi.

-- Chili Kiwi Hostel: One of the best places to stay in town.
+- Chili Kiwi Lakefront Backpackers: One of the best places to stay in town.
 Located right along the lakeshore with great views of the lake from its garden terrace.
 It has great facilities and common areas.
 Its dorms have personal reading lights and lockers.
 The staff are very friendly and it has a general laid back atmosphere.
 They offer 4-6 bed dorms as well as private doubles.

-- Hostal El Refugio: Located close to the main strip in the centre for town.
+- Hostal El Refugio: Located close to the main strip in the centre of town.
 It has a mountain lodge vibe with 3 cozy fireplaces and comfortable common areas.
 It has hammocks for you to lounge in.
 They offer 4-8 bed dorms and private doubles as well.

-Places to Eat in Púcon
+Places to Eat in Pucón

 - Trawen: This restaurant has a great selection of food and drinks with in house wifi.
 They have delicious homestyle breakfasts and great seafood dishes

 - Mamma’s Y Tapas: Great place to go out for the night.
 They have comfortable seating and with a wide selection of food and drinks.
 There is a club at the back with good music.